 For someone under the age of 21, the minimum Blood Alcohol Content (BAC) level needed to be charged with a DUI in Georgia is 0.02.
 The legal level in Georgia is 0.08, but an individual does not need to have a minimum BAC level of 0.08 to be charged.
 DUI less safe cases, where a driver has refused testing, can be accused even without a breath alcohol or blood alcohol test.

 A BAC of 0.02 is the per se blood alcohol level for drivers under 21, 0.04 is the per se level for a commercial truck driver behind the wheel of a big rig or commercial motor vehicle, and 0.08 is the per se level for somebody over the age of 21.

-The standard of proof in DUI cases in Georgia is where the State must prove the driver was less safe as a result of consuming alcohol.
-These breathalyzer tests can be administered at any Atlanta DUI stop.
-However, there is no requirement that an alcohol content be proven to establish a driver as less safe in Georgia.
+The standard of proof in DUI cases in Georgia requires the State to prove that the driver was less safe as a result of consuming too much alcohol or some type of drug.
+Intoxilyzer 9000 breathalyzer test results can be administered at any Atlanta DUI stop.
+However, no requirement of any forensic test of blood, breath or urine is needed for a well-trained cop to prove that a driver was less safe to drive in Georgia.

 Contact Our Award-Winning DUI Lawyers and Drunk Driving Book Authors

 If you are going to pay a DUI expert to try to win your driving under the influence case, what better legal advocate can you get than a DUI book author?
 All three of our partners fit that description.
 Try to find another law firm in the State of Georgia that has that kind of legal advisors for your DUI defense.